 A heavier weight font would be something like the bold version of the font, while a style variation might be an all-caps version.

-If you have a font that you love, you can use a bold version, a regular version, and an italicized version to differentiate your headings and other information.
-It’s a way to make a single typeface family work for your whole store, while still giving you clear differences between different types of content.
+If you have a font you love, you can use a bold version, a regular version, and an italicized version to differentiate your headings and other information.
+It’s a way to make a single typeface family work for your whole store, while still giving you the ability to differentiate between different types of content.

 Pair compatible typefaces